zwave-js/node-zwave-js/docs/development/implementing-cc.md

 1. Create a file in `packages/zwave-js/src/lib/commandclass/` named `<name-of-the-cc>CC.ts`

 1. Use the `zwcc` snippet to generate the base class and the command enum.
    The base class should be named like the CC, without spaces or punctuation and with `CC` appended.
-For example: `Multilevel Toggle Switch` → `MultilevelToggleSwitchCC`.
+For example: `"Multilevel Toggle Switch"` → `MultilevelToggleSwitchCC`.
+The enum defining how each CC is named can be found in `packages/core/src/capabilities/CommandClasses.ts`.
    Make sure to define which version of the CC is currently implemented, e.g. `@implementedVersion(2)` for version 2.

 1. Define all available commands in the command enum.
 You'll find them in `SDS13548` in the `specs` directory.
 The names in the specs might need to be simplified, e.g. `Multilevel Toggle Switch Set` → `Set`.